Megan McKenna Deals With Bullying Trolls After Having An Ugly Brawl On Twitter

 A post shared by megan_mckenna_ (@megan_mckenna_) on

-Laser-eye trolls were quick to notice her barefooted left feet pointing out that she had six toes.
+Laser-eye trolls were quick to notice her barefooted left feet, pointing out that she had six toes.
 One user wrote, “Why do you have 6 toes on this image?” and another commented, “What is wrong with your foot?”

 In response to the absurd comments, the TOWIE star re-uploaded the picture with her foot cropped out and tweeted, “It’s called a weird angle…now go back to school kids.”